spectrochempy/spectrochempy/docs/gettingstarted/install/install_colab.rst

 .. _install_colab:

 ****************************************
-Install in Google Collaboratory (Colab)
+Install in Google Colaboratory (Colab)
 ****************************************

 May be you want to try or run SpectroChemPy without installing python and all the necessary packages on your computer.